 EU convergence monitoring hub

-Socioeconomic convergence is at the root of the European project and the need for addressing and monitoring social convergence, alongside the economic one, has gained particular emphasis in the European policy agenda.
-(See definition and methodology).
+Socioeconomic convergence is at the root of the European project.
+The need for addressing and monitoring social convergence, alongside economic convergence, has gained particular emphasis in the European policy agenda.
+(See glossary definition and methodology).

-The EU has achieved convergence in both its economic and social dimensions over recent decades.
-However, the economic crisis brought these trends to a sudden halt on some indicators, stalling patterns of convergence or causing Member States to diverge in their performance.
+The EU has achieved upward convergence in both its economic and social dimensions over recent decades.
+However, both the economic crisis of 2008–2013 and the impact of the COVID-19 pandemic have brought these trends to a sudden halt on some indicators, stalling patterns of convergence or causing Member States to diverge in their performance.

 Diverging performance across Member States and increasing inequalities within them are a concern because this: